Legionary: Diet

 A Roman legionary had two or three meals per day: The prandium (breakfast) and the cena (dinner).
 For these meals, the soldiers were issued regular rations consisting mainly of wheat, which composed roughly 60–70% of a soldier's total rations.
 This would be consumed in the form of either bread or porridge.
 However, while on campaign, the soldiers would cook their wheat rations into hardtack, a long-lasting biscuit.

 Supplementing the soldier's wheat rations was the cibaria, rations other than grain.
 This included a variety of foodstuffs but mainly wine, vinegar, vegetables (largely beans or lentils), salt, salt-pork, cheese, and olive oil.
 However, this did not include fruit.
 Through foraging, trade with merchants, requisitioning, or raiding during campaigns, the Roman legionary could obtain other foodstuffs not included in his rations.
 In combination, the average soldier's diet was generally nutritious and filling.

 Healthcare

 Permanent Roman forts would contain hospitals, where doctors (medici) operated on wounded, injured, or sick legionaries.
 These medical personnel also isolated sick soldiers, thereby reducing the chance of a possibly infectious disease spreading through the army.
 Roman forts and camps were also planned in such a way as to minimize the spread of water-borne illnesses, which ravaged many ancient armies.
 Engineers took special care in piping fresh water to the camps and carrying sewage downstream of any watering places.
 Those legionaries who were seriously and permanently wounded or injured would be granted missio causaria, or a medical discharge.
 This discharge would come with many benefits including exemption from some taxes and some civic duties.

-Other legionaries

-Legionary is also a term used for members of various military forces which have been accorded the title of "legion", although bearing no resemblance to the heavy infantry of ancient Rome.
-In the 18th and early 19th century this designation was sometimes accorded to units which comprised both mounted and foot components.
-More recently the title has been used by the French Foreign Legion, the Spanish Foreign Legion and the Polish Legions.
-Members of these modern legions are often called légionnaires, the French term for legionary.

-The term was also used by the Romanian far right paramilitary group known in English as the Iron Guard.